 There is no reason to waste that money and to risk the lives of Canadian soldiers.
 No reason, except, from the point of the view of the Trudeau government, showing the foreign affairs establishment of other countries that “Canada is back” and lobbying for a seat at the United Nations Security Council.

 For the Liberals, it’s more important to show off on the international stage than to protect the security and prosperity of Canadians.

 We learned two weeks ago that senior foreign affairs bureaucrats even held a meeting to discuss how to use the Prime Minister’s image and his personal appeal to sell the world on the merits of the country’s return to UN peacekeeping missions.
 This is not a foreign policy based on the interests of Canadians; this is the low politics of selfie diplomacy!

-As leader of the Conservative Party of Canada and Prime Minister, I will ensure our country’s foreign policy will be refocused on the security and prosperity of Canadians.
+As Prime Minister, I will ensure our country’s foreign policy will be refocused on the security and prosperity of Canadians.

 First, my government will continue to work closely with our allies to ensure peace and security, especially against radical Islamic terrorism.
 We will only get involved in foreign conflicts when we have a clear strategic interest in doing so and when the security of Canadians is directly impacted.

 We are not going to try and please the foreign affairs establishment and the United Nations, a dysfunctional organisation which for years has disproportionately focused its activities on condemning Israel as if it were the source of most conflicts in the world.
 Last year for example, the UN General Assembly adopted 20 resolutions targeting Israel, while passing one each about the human rights situation in North Korea, Syria, and Iran.